transkatgirl/KatWebSite/README.md

 3. Open a terminal inside the downloaded repository, and run `cargo build --release` (or without `--release` for a debug build).
    - The compiled output will be in either `target/release/katwebsite` or `target/debug/katwebsite`.

-## Configuration / Usage
+## Running the demo page
+KatWebSite's demo page and documentation can be built and run by running `katwebsite -c examples/config.toml`.
+You can then access the page through http://localhost:8080.

+Note: If you're downloading the binary artifacts, you will have to download the additional-files artifact and extract it into the same directory as KatWebSite before running the example page.

-A comprehensive documentation of KatWebSite's features and configuration can be found inside the [core.md](https://github.com/katattakd/KatWebSite/blob/main/docs/core.md) file.
-It's highly recommended that you read this before attempting to use KatWebSite.
+It's highly recommended that you read the built-in documentation before attempting to use KatWebSite, even if you are already familiar with other static site generators / web servers.

-KatWebSite also has a basic CLI interface, which can be used to load different config files or change the logging verbosity.
-For a list of CLI flags, run `katsite --help`.